Help and FAQ's

 When do I get my Delivery?

-All deliveries are through Royal mail.
+All UK deliveries are through Royal mail.
 Please note that some brands might take longer to deliver, please enquire before placing your order.
+Please read our information on our website homepage for time frame

 Color shades Rings: